swaptacular/swpt_accounts/protocol.rst

-   received message. [#ts-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further Acton's MUST NOT be taken.
+   received message. [#ts-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken.
 Otherwise, the corresponding AD record MUST be updated with the data contained in the message.